 Procedural Issues: In providing the credit support under this package, priority was to be given to the manufacturing and service-oriented CMSMEs.
-However, business/trade based micro and small-scale industries were also be covered under this package.
-According to the circular of the Bangladesh Bank, the proportion of distribution of these loans would follow the ratio of 50:30:20 as applicable to manufacturing, services, and trading activities, respectively.
+However, business/trade based micro and small-scale industries were also covered under this package.
+According to the circular of the Bangladesh Bank, the proportion of distribution of these loans would follow the ratio of 50:30:20 as applicable to manufacturing, services, and trading activities respectively.
 In this connection, a minimum of 70 per cent of the total annual loan was to be provided to the cottage, micro and small-scale industries, and the rest 30 per cent to medium scale industries.
 Similarly, a minimum of 15 per cent of the total annual loan was to be provided in rural areas, while 5 per cent of the loan was to be provided to women entrepreneurs.
-This package was to be in place for 3 (three) years.
-Any single company will be eligible for subsidy under this package for a maximum of one year.16
+This package was to be in place for 3 years.
+Any single company will be eligible for subsidy under this package for a maximum of 1 year.

-16 The process of disbursement of loans must not be deferred due to any type of complexity.
-Following the approval of the loan, the bank/financial institution will disburse the loan expeditiously from its own funds under its own loan/investment policy' to the borrowing entrepreneurial institution.
+&lt;sup>16The process of disbursement of loans must not be deferred due to any type of complexity.
+Following the approval of the loan, the bank/financial institution will disburse the loan expeditiously from its own funds under its own 'loan/investment policy' to the borrowing entrepreneurial institution.

-Loans provided under this package would only be used against current capital demand for conducting normal activities of the CMSME sector affected by the COVID-19.17The loan facility could be provided to both new applicants and existing borrowers in cottage, micro, small and medium scale enterprises subject to maintain in a number of conditionalities.18 This loan/investment cannot be used for business expansion or starting a new business, including BMRE.19 Entrepreneurs involved in trading business who have already taken working capital loan from a bank can avail of the current capital gain of up to 25 per cent of annual turnover.
+Loans provided under this package would only be used against current capital demand for conducting normal activities of the CMSME sector affected by the COVID-19.
+The loan facility could be provided to both new applicants and existing borrowers in CMSMEs subject to maintain a number of conditionalities.
+This loan/investment cannot be used for business expansion or starting a new business, including BMRE.
+Entrepreneurs involved in trading business, who have already taken working capital loan from a bank, can avail the current capital gain of up to 25 per cent of annual turnover.
 In case of new loan, the working capital loan availability limit will be determined under the existing policy of the bank/financial institution.
-Nevertheless, the limits are similar to the existing borrowers.20
+Nevertheless, the limits are similar to the existing borrowers.

 Instructions issued by the Bangladesh Bank regarding 'Single Customer Loan Limit' will be applicable in respect of the loan facility.
-Each bank and financial institution shall have 3 (three) months to inform Bangladesh Bank's SME and Special Programs Department regarding their respective loan exposure limits.
-Bangladesh Bank can be able to increase/decrease the limit so that more entrepreneurs can get the loan facility.
-If the total loan/investment amount given by the bank/financial institution exceeds the prescribed limit, the package loan will not consider the additional amount of loan for a subsidised rate of interest.21
+Each bank and financial institution shall have 3 months to inform Bangladesh Bank's SME and Special Programs Department regarding their respective loan exposure limits.
+Bangladesh Bank will be able to increase/decrease the limit so that more entrepreneurs can get the loan facility.
+If the total loan/investment amount given by the bank/financial institution exceeds the prescribed limit, the package loan will not consider the additional amount of loan for a subsidised rate of interest.

 The Special Monitoring Cell of the SME & Special Programs Department of the Bangladesh Bank will inspect the loan/investment activities under this fund.
 Each bank will set up a 'Special Monitoring Cell' at its head office to monitor the utilisation of the loan.
 In order for the entrepreneurs to get loans quickly and easily, a separate help desk must be set up in each branch of the banks and financial institutions to help the affected entrepreneurs.
-Banks and financial institutions will co-operate with the concerned chambers or associations and members of the FBCCI regarding the selection of borrowers, disbursement, supervision, and recovery of loans.
+Banks and financial institutions will cooperate with the concerned chambers or associations and members of the Federation of Bangladesh Chambers of Commerce and Industry (FBCCI) regarding the selection of borrowers, disbursement, supervision, and recovery of loans.